Spring in Vermont: 14 Fun Events in April and May in 2026

 For nearly a decade, the Southern Vermont HomeBrew Festivals in Bennington have showcased talented home brewers in the Northeast with two incredible events.

-The winter edition takes place on April 29, 2023, from 12-4 pm, and it’s the perfect way to celebrate spring in Vermont — with food trucks, vendors, and of course, the finest home-brewed beverages in the Northeast!
+The spring edition takes place on May 2, 2026, from 12-4 pm, and it’s the perfect way to celebrate spring in Vermont — with food trucks, vendors, live music, and, of course, the finest home-brewed beverages in the Northeast!

 This year’s festival features 30+ of the region’s best homebrews, unlimited beverage sampling, and delicious food from local food trucks.